The CITT/ICTS Mentoring Network

 Whether through short-term programs or the Mentor/Mentee Directory, the Mentoring Network aims to provide students as well as emerging and seasoned professionals from all areas of production for the live entertainment industries with unique opportunities to forge new connections, share knowledge, and foster growth and professional development in their discipline.

-⇒ VIEW THE MENTOR/MENTEE DIRECTORY (Restricted to memberships in good-standing).
-Members whose names feature on this list have expressed interest in being a Mentor or Mentee, or both, in their Member Profile.
-Browse the Directory to find people who share the same interests and make new connections today!
+⇒ MENTOR/MENTEE DIRECTORY (your CITT/ICTS membership must be in good-standing).
+Members whose names appear on this list have expressed an interest in being a mentor or mentee, or both, in their member profile.
+Browse the directory to find people who share your interests and start making new connections today!

 Participants in the Mentoring Network shall read and abide by the provisions outlined in the CITT/ICTS Member Code of Conduct and Harassment policy.
 The Mentoring Network recognizes the right of all persons to participate without prejudice due to gender, age, race, creed, or sexual orientation.